 Months of entry

-Based at Silwood Park Campus, an internationally renowned centre of excellence for ecological research, the taught course covers a range of topics, each taught by a leading researcher in that field
+Based at Silwood Park Campus, an internationally renowned centre of excellence for ecological research, the taught course covers a range of topics, each taught by a leading researcher in that field.
+These internationally recognised experts use their own research as model systems to illustrate the fundamental scientific principles that underpin the study topics.

 Fees and funding